dev-jlpt18/dev-jlpt18/README.md

 ## About Me

 - 📚 I'm a Computer Engineering student at University Simon Bolivar.
-- 🌱 Currently learning Godot, C# and Djando.
+- 🌱 Currently learning Godot, C# and Django.
 - 👨‍💻 Interested in game development and backend systems.
 - 🔍 Seeking opportunities to apply my skills in real projects and continue developing as a programmer.